fionahiklas/pic_pwm_servo_control/README.md

-# pic_pwm_test
+# pic_pwm_servo_control

-Simple pic microcontroller project to test out the PWM generation
+Simple pic microcontroller project to see if a servo can be controlled.

+Testing with sg90 and mg996r servos.

 ## Circuit